gitter-badger/lol/README.md

 ```

 ##`lol --help`
 Usage: lol [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
   random  Generate `n` random samples from the...
   serve   Start a server to serve a directory to...
-      tar     Create a tar.
+  tar     Create or extract a tar.